RaizorDev/cell/README.md

       });
 ```

-The filter must be a function that evaluates to boolean values `true` or `false`.
+It's important to note that `filter` must be a function that returns a boolean value of either `true` or `false`.

-So in this case if we execute:
+In this case, by executing:

 ```javascript
 Mediator.broadcast("doSomething",["some taskss"])
 ```

-It will show us a Filter exception for that module.
+A filter exception will be show for that module.

 ##Dependency Injection for modules

-Also Cell offers the posibility to inject dependencies into the modules we create.
+**Cell** allows the injection of dependencies into the modules you create.

 ```javascript
 $component.register('data',"Injected data");
 ```

-This data would be injected on all the modules that receive a data object as a parameter.
+This `'data'` would be injected on all the modules that receive a data object as a parameter.

 ```javascript
 Mediator.add("Dependency",function(data){